 East Rennell is part of Rennell Island, the southernmost of the Solomon Islands group.
 Rennell, was inscribed on the basis of demonstrating significant on-going ecological and biological processes and as the largest raised coral atoll in the world.
 This was the first natural World Heritage property to be inscribed while being under customary ownership.
 Lake Tegano, within the property, is regarded as property common to the people from four lakeside villages in the Solomon Islands.
 For this property, the rights of customary owners in customary law are acknowledged in the Constitution of the Solomon Islands.
 There was considerable debate at the 1998 World Heritage Committee meeting as to whether customary protection and management was sufficient for inscription under the terms of the Operational Guidelines.
-However the Committee inscribed this property and noted that a property protected by customary law is breaking new ground, and that the inclusion of this type of property is in line with the Global Strategy.
+However the Committee inscribed this property and noted that a property is in line with the Global Strategy.
 Propertys from other States Parties, which are under traditional management and customary law, and may provide examples for general application.
 This case established an important standard and precedent in relation to the acceptance of customary law and management as a sufficient basis for the management and long term protection of natural World Heritage properties.